Code-Institute-Submissions/kermit-and-the-frogs/docs/README.md

 # Kermit and the Frogs

 Kermit and the Frogs have been a worldwide sensation ever since the release of their album 'Down on the Street' earlier this year.
-Their universal style and ethnic blends have created an unprecendented demand for their music, as age groups all over the world are clamoring for content.
+Their universal style and ethnic blends have created an unprecedented demand for their music, as age groups all over the world are clamoring for content.
 Thus, this project was born.

-People from all over world need somewhere to go to easily access the heralded music of Kermit and the Frogs, and this site does just that.
-It's a go to hub for all of their social links, newsletter signup, updates on shows, music samples, and even member bios so people can learn more about their favorite band.
+People from all over the world need somewhere to go to easily access the heralded music of Kermit and the Frogs, and this site does just that.
+It's a go-to hub for all of their social links, newsletter signup, updates on shows, music samples, and even member bios so people can learn more about their favorite band.

 [View the live project here!](https://stonemasons4106.github.io/kermit-and-the-frogs/)